-Play is a design tool for your mobile design.
-You can design and prototype mobile products with Play!
+Play is a design tool purpose built for mobile products.
 Since you're creating in the native environment, you're making a real app—not a throw-away, interim deliverable.
-You could use what you create for quick, high fidelity prototypes or hand off what you've done to your engineering team once our code export is ready.
-We are currently working on dev handoff and code export.
+You could use what you create for quick, high fidelity prototypes or hand off what you've done to your engineering team once our dev handoff feature is ready, which is currently in production.

 Right now we are in Private Beta and are using TestFlight to distribute Play.
-Soon we will be available for anyone to download Play from Apple's App Store.
+Soon we will be available for download in the App Store.

 We take privacy and security very seriously at Play.
 In terms of where and how data is being saved and transferred, we are using Google Firebase for all data storage & hosting as well as using Firebase’s services for sending and calling all data and information.